-The Change of Owner/Details and Change of Address Notice is available from Council's Customer Service Centre or Council's website.
+The Change of Owner/Details form and Change of Address Notice form are available from Council's Customer Service Centre or Council's website.
 When the form is completed, it must be lodged with Council within 14 days of the change.